Sui Lutris: A Blockchain Combining Broadcast and Consensus: The Architecture

-The client collects the responses from a quorum ($2f+1$) of validators to form a \emph{transaction certificate}~(\three).
-As a result, unlike consensus-based blockchains, in \sysname, the validators need not gossip signatures or aggregate certificates, which is now the responsibility of the client/gateway.
-Once the certificate is assembled, it is sent back to all validators, who respond once they check its validity (a quorum of responses at this point ensures \emph{transaction finality}, see below).
-If the transaction involves exclusively read-only and owned objects the transaction certificate can be immediately processed and settled (shown as the \emph{direct fast path} in the diagram).
+\para{Step~\four of \Cref{fig:sui-overview}: Transaction finality} Once the prevalidation step is successful and the client has assembled the certificate, it sends it back to all validators, that respond once they check its validity (a quorum of responses at this point ensures \emph{transaction finality}, see \Cref{sec:bis-finality}).
+If the transaction involves exclusively read-only and owned objects the transaction certificate can be immediately executed and settled through a parallel execution (shown as the \emph{direct fast path} in the diagram), thus skipping step (\five) of \Cref{fig:sui-overview}.
+As demonstrated in \Cref{sec:evaluation}, this path typically leads to settling transactions in sub-second latencies almost 4x less than running them on consensus.

-All certificates are forwarded to a \emph{Byzantine agreement protocol} operated by the \sysname validators~(\four).
-When step (\four) terminates consensus outputs a total order of certificates, and validators check the certificate and settle those containing shared objects.
-The execution result is a summary of how the transaction affects the state and is used to construct a \emph{signed effects} response~(\five). \Cref{alg:process-cert} of \Cref{sec:operations} describes in details this step.
-Once a quorum of validators has executed the certificate its effects are final (in the sense of \emph{settlement}, see below).
-Clients can collect a quorum of validator responses and create an \emph{effects certificate} and use it as proof of the finality of the transactions effects~(\six).
-Subsequently, checkpoints are formed for every consensus commit~(\seven), which are also used to drive the reconfiguration protocols (not shown, see \Cref{sec:checkpoint} and \Cref{sec:reconfiguration-protocol}).
+\para{Step~\five of \Cref{fig:sui-overview}: Total ordering} All certificates are forwarded to a \emph{Byzantine agreement protocol} operated by the \sysname validators.
+Consensus then outputs a total order of certificates, and validators check the certificate and schedule the parallel execution of shared object transactions through a lock table (see the extended version~\cite{sui-lutris} for details, the table is named $\sharedlockdb$).

+\para{Step~\six of \Cref{fig:sui-overview}: Transaction settlement} Validators leverage the tables $\ownedlockdb$ and $\sharedlockdb$ to execute transactions in parallel.
+The execution result is a summary of how the transaction affects the state and is used to construct a \emph{signed effects} response.

+\para{Step~\seven of \Cref{fig:sui-overview}: Effect certificate} Once a quorum of validators has executed the certificate, its effects are final (in the sense of \emph{settlement}, see \Cref{sec:bis-finality}).
+Clients can collect a quorum of validator responses, create an \emph{effects certificate}, and use it as proof of the finality of the transaction effects.